In The Garden: Adonidia palm is easy and elegant

 The Adonidia palm (Veitchia merrillii) is an ideal palm for a small entry or to put in a container on a pool deck or patio.

 The palm only grows to between 12 feet and 15 feet tall, which is rather small for palm trees.
 The Adonidia looks like a miniature royal palm with its gray trunk and long graceful fronds.
-The palms are a single-trunk palm, but growers can put them together to produce multi-trunk palms.
+It is a single-trunk palm, but growers can put them together to produce multi-trunk palms.
 Either way, it is a great palm to use in small tropical landscapes where you would like a smaller specimen palm.

 The palms perform best in full sun, but can tolerate a little shade.
 The Adonidia is a self-cleaning palm, which means the old fronds will drop off naturally.
 You can trim brown fronds off if seeing a brown frond now and then does not appeal to you.
 New fronds are formed from the bud or crown of the palm tree in the center of the fronds.